haimbarash/AVL-Tree/README.md

 Results analysis:
 ##### AVL Tree:
-The operation of inserting at the beginning requires a trip from the root of the tree to the minimum of the tree each time.
+The operation of inserting values at the beginning requires a trip from the root of the tree to the minimum of the tree each time.
 This results in paths with lengths of log1 + log2 + ... + logn = O(nlogn).
-The balancing operations have a complexity of O(1), making the total work of the insertion operation at the beginning O(nlogn).
+The balancing operations for every insertion have a complexity of O(1), making the total work of the insertion operation at the beginning O(nlogn).
 For n elements, the amortized time to insert a member into the tree is O(logn).
-The time measurement results show that the time increases at a rate less than linear, indicating an adjustment to the expectation.
+The time measurement results show that the time increases at a rate that is less than linear, indicating an adjustment to the expectation.
 Additionally, the AVL data structure that we implemented has significantly less efficient running times compared to built-in implementations in Python and C language.
 Despite having higher asymptotic running complexity, their running times were lower than our AVL tree implementation.
 ##### Linked List:
-The operation of inserting at the beginning in a linked list requires a fixed number of operations, resulting in a time complexity of O(n) for inserting n elements.
+The operation of inserting an element at the beginning of a linked list requires a fixed number of operations, resulting in a time complexity of O(n) for inserting n elements.
-The amortized time to insert an element at the beginning of the list is O(1).
+The amortized (and Worst case) time to insert an element at the beginning of the list is O(1).
 The results of the experiment showed an approximately constant running time for inserting an element at the beginning, with an average running time that does not change significantly with an increase in n.
 This data structure has the lowest running times among the three structures for inserting at the beginning, as expected due to the constant number of operations required.
 #### Array:
-The initialization of an array takes O(n).
+The initialization of an empty array takes O(1).<br />
 Inserting n elements into the array at the beginning results in a time complexity of 1 + 2 + ... + n = O(n^2), leading to an amortized time  of O(n) for insert an element at the beginning of the array.
 The results of the experiment showed a linear growth rate of the average insertion time with an increase in n, matching the expectation.
-Despite the linear growth rate, the running times for the array were much lower than those of the AVL tree that we implemented.
+Despite the linear growth rate, the running times for the array were much lower than those of the AVL tree that implemented.

 #### b.
 Random insertions: